 One Source of Train Times and Fares for All

-National Rail Enquiries is the online UK guide to all scheduled British train services.
-It's the fast, official, online source for train service information, UK train times, timetables and a great deal more such as:
+Find the cheapest UK train fares, the best times to travel and where to book using National Rail Enquiries.
+It's the online UK guide to all scheduled British train services; the fast, official, online source for train service information, UK train times, timetables and a great deal more such as:

-I could go on and on - luggage? bicycles? animals?
-If you're traveling by train and you need to know it, you can almost always find out with the National Rail Enquiries website.
+We could go on and on - luggage? bicycles? animals?
+If you're traveling by train and you need to know something, you can almost always find out with the National Rail Enquiries website.

 A Bit of Background